 I never paid attention to asking for forgiveness from the ones I hurt, until the day I got hurt repeatedly.
 I attended a spiritual retreat that taught me to introspect and look inside.
-My Guru told that it’s all inside.
+My guru told me that it’s all inside.

 I was taught how to introspect for days together and to my shock, I found my heart has numerous wounds — some that I gave and some that I got.
-I was kept on forgiveness and gratitude therapy for some weeks and the task was to ask for forgiveness from all who I have hurt; in some way or other.
+I was kept on forgiveness and gratitude therapy for some weeks and the task was to ask for forgiveness from all who I have hurt; in some way or another.
 Although, I don’t remember all but few instances are my constant companions:

 - In primary school, I hurt a student, but that was more on an emotional side.
 I don’t know what evil has caught me and I was playing with a pointed element that almost hit her.
 I still don’t know why I was doing that.
 Did I want to impress her or something else?
-Does playing with a pointed element and almost hitting her means impression?
+Does playing with a pointed element and almost hitting her mean impression?
 What it something else?
-I really don’t know and I guess, I may never found the complete answer.
-Good that she complained to the school principal and I was almost rusticated — but was not.
+I don’t know and I guess, I may never found the complete answer.
+Good that she complained to the school principal and I was almost rusticated — but wasn’t.
 Maybe she saved me or maybe I just got lucky that day.
 The one thing I did was never to talk to her and this haunted me for almost 25 years.

 - In secondary school, I hurt a student who sat next to me.
 I don’t know what evil got into me and I poked her with a pointed element.
 She was hurt a lot and cried in pain.
 I don’t know what happened.
 Did I dislike her in any way?
 Did we had a heated argument?
 No idea, but my act was shameful.
 The teacher saw this and let me go on the condition that I bring her a lot of chocolates.
 I don’t know she let me go or no but this haunted me for almost 20 years.

 - In degree college, I hurt a student on an emotional level — although she did too.
-I think we liked each other and between this love-hate relation we spent, or let’s say I spent, a lot of time in hurting each other.
+I think we liked each other and between this love-hate relation, we spent, or let’s say I spent, a lot of time hurting each other.
 I never realized that these little things will haunt me for almost 15 years because we never asked for forgiveness with each other.

-- I hurt a good friend in my early days of career.
+- I hurt a good friend in the early days of my career.
 She cared a lot for me but I never did in return.
 Did I do it knowingly or unknowingly?
-Did I really care for her?
+Did I care for her?
 Was she crazy to care for me?
 I not only hurt her but hurt her repeatedly and this also became a downfall in my life.
 Although we’re now married, I never asked for forgiveness for a long time.
-This haunted me for the almost 5 years.
+This haunted me for almost 5 years.

 So, if I see my journey from school to date, it was always about hurting someone or the other for silly reasons.
-And from the journey, one can easily see that I was never a women man — there was this disease of hurting them.
+And from the journey, one can easily see that I was never a woman-man — there was this disease of hurting them.
 But, after the therapy, I contacted each of them and asked for forgiveness.
-It was not easy to get in touch but with dedication, I managed to reach them and ask for forgiveness.
+It wasn’t easy to get in touch but with dedication, I managed to reach them and ask for forgiveness.